 Lebara is a safe company that’s regulated as a payment institution by the UK’s Financial Conduct Authority.
 It segregates bank accounts that hold its customers’ funds and relies on Verified by Visa and Mastercard SecureCode services to process its payments.

 It further claims to work with only reputable institutions and banks to get your money to its destination without a hitch.

 The online world is largely impressed by Lebara’s transfer services, whether pleased about exchange rates, fees, turnaround times or customer service.

-It earns a TrustScore of 9.6 out of 10 from Trustpilot, which rates it an excellent servicer based on 2,276 reviews at the time of writing.
+It earns a TrustScore of 4.5 out of 5 from Trustpilot, which rates it an excellent servicer based on 3,523 reviews as of October 2020.
 Further, more than 80% of Trustpilot’s users say Lebara’s services are excellent.